 FAQ's

-This delicious garlic cream sauce comes together incredibly quickly, in just about 8 minutes, making it perfect for last-minute meals.
+This delicious garlic cream sauce comes together incredibly quickly, in just about 8 minutes, making it ideal for last-minute meals.

-Absolutely!
-The recipe starts with a mild garlic flavor, but you can easily make it stronger by adding more fresh garlic or by incorporating roasted garlic for a richer finish.
+Yes!
+The recipe starts with raw garlic , but you can easily make it milder by incorporating roasted garlic for a richer finish.

 This is a thick sauce, but it's very easy to thin out.
 Simply add a bit of regular milk gradually while stirring until it reaches your desired consistency for salads or other dishes.

 This sauce is incredibly versatile!
-It’s fantastic on roasted vegetables, beef, pork, or chicken.
-It also works wonderfully as a dip for things like pepperoni bread.
+It's fantastic on roasted vegetables, beef, pork, or chicken.
+It also works wonderfully as a dip for things like pepperoni bread and shawarma.

 Yes, you can make a batch of this garlic sauce and store it in the fridge.
 It's a great option to have on hand for quick meals throughout the week.